mnielLab/AbEpiTope-1.0/README.md

 These predicted structures can found under ./abag_exampledata/Cancer,

 ## Input
 AbEpiTope-1.0 evaluates structure files of antibody-antigen complexes (pdb/cif).
 These structure files can be solved or predicted structures.
-AbEpiTope-1.0 was trained to evaluate predicted AlphaFold structures, and it will not produce good scoring for structures produced by rigid-body docking.
-Each structure file must include a light and heavy chain or a single-chain variable fragment (scFv), along with one or more antigen chains. **Note:** Scores will not be produced for antibody-antigen structures where an where this is not detected.
+1. Each structure file must include a light and heavy chain or a single-chain variable fragment (scFv), along with one or more antigen chains. **Note:** Scores will not be produced for antibody-antigen structures where an where this is not detected.
-The antibody-antigen interface is made up of epitope and paratope residues.
-We define epitope residues as any residues with at least one heavy atom (main-chain or side-chain) at a distance of 4 Å or less to any light or heavy chain.
+2. The antibody-antigen interface is made up of epitope and paratope residues.
+We define epitope residues as any antigen residues with at least one heavy atom (main-chain or side-chain) at a distance of 4 Å or less to any light or heavy chain.
 The corresponding interacting residues on the light or heavy chain are the paratope residues. **Note:** Scores will not be produced if epitope and paratope residues are not detected.

 This code will generate encodings for all antibody-antigen interfaces found downstream in /path/to/structure_file(s)/.
 The full encodings are stored at /path/to/store/encodings/.